IBM/discovery-webcrawl-insights/WIKI.md

 - We have a question and are searching to find the answers for it that is in the web pages.

 In this code pattern, we try to address a specific scenario where we try to query for relevant information from a group of web pages.
 IBM Discovery service provides the ability to crawl through web pages and build a queryable collection.
 We will use this feature to build an application using which you can:
-- Specify a list of URLs that Discovery will crawl to build the collection.
+- Specify a list of URLs that `Discovery` will crawl to build the collection.
-- Specify a query in natural language and get relevant results with insights from Discovery.
+- Specify a query in `natural language` and get relevant results with insights from `Discovery`.
-- Visualize the information
+- Visualize the top five matching documents, passages and entities for the query

 When you have completed this code pattern, you will understand how to:
-- Use the Discovery APIs -
+- Use the `Discovery` APIs -
   - to create a collection using webcrawl.
   - to get the status of a collection.
+  - to query the collection using natural language
   - to delete a collection.
-  - Parse, read and visualize the results from Discovery.
+- Parse, read and visualize the results from `Discovery`.

 # Flow